-Twister4Azure support the hybrid intermediate data transfer mechanism for data broadcasting, where Twister4Azire broadcasts smaller data products using Azure tables and the larger data products using the blob storage.
+Twister4Azure support the hybrid intermediate data transfer mechanism for data broadcasting, where Twister4Azure broadcasts smaller data products using Azure tables and the larger data products using the blob storage.
 Even though hybrid broadcasting considerably improves the latency and the performance when broadcasting smaller data products, data reduction and broadcasting remains a significant bottleneck for the iterative computations.
 This is evident from the gaps between bars in the top and middle rows of the execution graphs of Figure 5.

 The data reduction of the BCCalc computation of MDS is a simple aggregation operation where the reduction simply assembles the outputs of the Map Tasks together in order.
 We developed an AllReduce iterative MapReduce primitive similar to the MPI AllReduce[13] communication primitive.
-AllReduce primitive broadcast the Map Task outputs to all the computational nodes, assembles them together in the recipient nodes and schedule the next iteration or the application.
+AllReduce primitive broadcasts the Map Task outputs to all the computational nodes, and assembles them together in the recipient nodes and schedule the next iteration or the application.
 Usage of the AllReduce primitive in MDS BCCalc computation eliminates the need for reduce, merge and the broadcasting steps in that particular computation.
-In addition to improving the performance, primitives also make the life of the users easier as it eliminates overhead of implementing the reduce and/or the merge functions.
+In addition to improving the performance, primitives also make the life of the users easier as it eliminates overhead of implementing reduce and/or merge functions.
 The communications primitives also allow us to optimize the given operation transparently to the users.
 Currently the AllReduce primitive is implemented in Twister4Azure using the Windows Communication Foundation (WCF) based TCP inter-role communication mechanism of Azure platform, while using the Azure table storage as a persistent backup.
 Last line of Table 2 shows this improvement and the bottom row of Figure 5 presents an execution trace of a computation that utilized the AllReduce primitive.